welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 We use a mirrored GitHub repository instead of the GitLab one, because, at the moment, the Business Central does not support importing projects from GitLab.
-The two repositories are automatically synchronized; take note that sometimes the synchronization is not immediate, so you might have to wait awhile.
+The two repositories are automatically synchronized; take note that sometimes the synchronization is not immediate, so you might have to wait for a while.

-At the end of the operation, a success message will be prompted, but you will still have to wait some minutes for file indexing to complete (maybe take a look at the logs for keeping track of the progress).
+At the end of the operation, a success message will be prompted, but you will still have to wait some minutes for file indexing to complete (take a look at the logs for keeping track of the progress).

 By default, you will be placed on the `master` branch, by clicking on the breadcrumb on the top of the view you can switch to another branch.